maxamin/turing-NGFW/README.md

 # turing-NGFW
-NGFW stands for network gateway firewall it is mainly designed for iot environments
+NGFW stands for network gateway firewall this is mainly designed for iot and ICS environments